...

 In Monte Argentario we are in the very south of Tuscany, almost on the border with the Lazio region.
 Argentario is a rocky promontory with charming bays and coves with crystal clear water.
 Porto Ercole and Porto Santo Stefano are beautiful fishing villages that have now become important tourist centres.

-Among the most beautiful beaches in the area are Giannella beach, characterized by sand dunes, and a la Feniglia, a long sandy beach.
+Among the most beautiful beaches in the area are Giannella beach, characterised by sand dunes, and la Feniglia, a long sandy beach.

 Sandy beaches in Tuscany